riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 <center><i><a href="resources/applets/sin_wave/index.html" target="_blank">Applet 2.1.1</a> The Sine Wave</i></center>

+This figure shown above is called an _applet_.
+It is an interactable program embedded inside the document which allows readers to change values to view the topic in depth.
+For this applet, you can click and drag on the green sliders which change the 4 values to see their impact on the wave.

 Several famous experiments, such as the double slit experiment, have shown that light and matter can have properties of both particles and waves.
 This is known as _wave/particle duality_.
 When an electron is released from a source, it acts as a wave which propagates through space until contacting a surface.
 Once the electron collides with a surface, it is only observable in one location.

 <img src="resources\img\2.1_electron.png" width="650px"/>